Collections And Charge-Off Accounts Guidelines On Home Mortgages

 - However, most lenders will have a maximum of 41% to 50% debt to income ratio cap

-Medical collections is treated differently than non-medical collections by mortgage lenders.
+There are two different types of collection accounts.
+Non-Medical versus Medical Collections.
+Medical collections are treated differently than non-medical collections by mortgage lenders.

 - On non-medical collections with an outstanding balance of over $2,000, underwriters need to take 5% of the outstanding collection balance and use it as a monthly hypothetical debt

 - This holds true no matter how large the outstanding balance is